Danialwahid100/alx-pre_course/0x01-git/README.md

 that is my readme file
+this is our edit iam dany